Learn how to observe the natural breath in order to experience inner peace and change the habit patterns of the mind.

 Suitable for beginners and as a refresher for those who have already learned.

 Our mental and emotional state is always reflected in the breath.
 When we observe the breath, we are observing the fluctuations of the mind.
 When we are agitated so is the breath.
 When we are at peace, so is the breath.
 Through meditating on the natural breath we strengthen the conscious mind and cultivate its ability to be aware.
 Without awareness we cannot bring about change.
-When practiced regularly, these techniques can help to change the way we respond to life’s events and bring balance and harmony to the mind.

 Over time in observing the natural breath, we notice our breath calms as does our mind.
 By bringing ourselves to a state of calm awareness, we can then work to transform the deeper-rooted habits patterns of the mind that may be blocking our full potential and our full happiness.